SallyChen1901/EnergyPlus-Intro-Guide/README.md

 # About This Guide

 This guide is created for "Human-in-the-loop Sensing and Control forCommercial Building Energy Efficiency and Occupant Comfort" research project at Carnegie Mellon University.
-It aims to provide an introduction to using EnergyPlus to estimate energy consumption of one room.
+It aims to provide an introduction to using EnergyPlus to estimate energy consumption of a single thermal zone, instead of a complete building.
 Considering the easiness of using Windows version to create the model from scratch, this guide focuses on the Windows version of EnergyPlus.

 # Directory Descriptions